apolo-actions/webdav_server/README.md

-# Run your WebDAV server using neuro-flow within Neu.ro platform
+# Run your WebDAV server using apolo-flow within Apolo platform

-With this action, you can serve your data in the Neu.ro cluster (storage folder, disk, etc.) using [rclone's WebDAV server](https://rclone.org/webdav/).
+With this action, you can serve your data in the Apolo cluster (storage folder, disk, etc.) using [rclone's WebDAV server](https://rclone.org/webdav/).

 The only required parameter is the reference to the target remote volume.